Before you apply

 For Climb loans funded before 10/16/23, the servicer is University Accounting Service (UAS), and for Climb loans funded on or after 10/16/23, the servicer is Launch.
-Keeping contact information both for Climb and for UAS readily available will make it much easier to get any questions issues taken care of quickly, as well as to make any updates to your account.
+Keeping contact information both for Climb and your loan servicer readily available will make it much easier to get any questions issues taken care of quickly, as well as to make any updates to your account.
 Whatever questions you have, don’t hesitate to reach out!

 During loan repayment

 6. Make payments on-time

 Of course, the most important of the student loan repayment tips is to make those payments on-time.
 Check your balance frequently, and set reminders on your phone or calendar for your payment dates.

 By being punctual with your payments, you’ll not only prevent your principal from piling on, but you’ll also keep your credit score up.
 Besides your loan application, a strong credit score could benefit you with insurance companies, potential employers, landlords, and even cell phone companies!

 7. Set up automatic payments

 Do you find it difficult to remember to make all your payments by the time they’re due, even if you set reminders?
 Don’t worry — you’re not alone.
-But a very effective way to help ensure your bills are paid on-time is setting up ACH auto-payments.
-By connecting your bank account to auto-pay, you’ll have the amount due withdrawn each month automatically, so you won’t have to worry about remembering it yourself.
+But a very effective way to help ensure your bills are paid on time is setting up autopay.
+By connecting your bank, you’ll have the amount due withdrawn each month automatically, so you won’t have to worry about remembering it yourself.

 And as an extra bonus, many lenders (including Climb) offer an interest rate discount when you connect your account to ACH.
 When you set up automatic payments for any interest-bearing Climb Loan, you’ll receive a 0.25% interest rate discount, which can really add up over time!